edinburgh-napier/set09121/lectures/lecture13.md

 # Review - Working with Vectors

-- We have dealt with vectors for a long time now.
-    - Hopefully you understand them!
 - Steering behaviours rely on vector operations.
     - We are generally trying to work out positions and velocity to move entities in a certain manner.
-- We will be performing numerous vector operations to support our steering behaviours.
+- We will be  using vector operations to support our steering behaviours.
     - Adding and subtracting vectors.
     - Getting the length of a vector.
     - Normalizing a vector.